 iNET provides interdisciplinary entrepreneurial educational opportunities and meaningful experiences to help students succeed in an entrepreneurial world.
 The iNet certificate entails 12 hours of unique coursework, including COM 381, two electives and an EXP Capstone.
 Students are strongly encouraged to take EXP 396: Entrepreneurs Bootcamp.
 The certificate connects students to a network of innovators and entrepreneurial mentors at UK and in the local community and gives them access to unique experiences, like free tickets to professional development events.

-Contact Brandi Frisby to learn more about this certificate.
+Contact Amanda Lawrence to learn more about this certificate.

 This certificate will give undergraduate students in any major (inside or outside CI) the foundational knowledge to prepare them for a broad range of sports careers.